|

 and other cutting edge technology, to cheap products sold at prices that are

 chain.
 Look at the balance of trade between the US and China.
-Per Nobel Prize
+According to Nobel Prize

 Winner Robert Mundell China

 already has.
 Now products are built, as well as designed in China.
-If your
+In

 China is a